GSA/digitalgov.gov/content/posts/2016-04-14-the-usagov-bilingual-style-guide-is-now-online.md

 About a year and a half ago, the Federal Citizen Information Center—today called USAGov—embarked on a very ambitious task: integrating our content operations.
 We blurred lines that defined silos and adopted a bilingual content approach to offer a more consistent experience, regardless of language preference or point of access to our information.
 See [more about our rebirth](https://www.WHATEVER/2014/05/12/video-blog-sarah-crane-usa-gov/).

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-520-USAgov-Bilingual-Content-Style-Guide.jpg" alt="USA gov Bilingual Content Style Guide" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-520-USAgov-Bilingual-Content-Style-Guide.jpg" alt="USA gov Bilingual Content Style Guide" >}}

 As we were figuring out our new content model, we saw the need to reinvent our style guidelines to reflect our new organization.
 So we did our research.
 We looked at the [UK Style Guide](https://www.gov.uk/guidance/style-guide), the Canadian [City of Surrey Style Guide](http://responsiveprocess.com/surrey/guide/writing/web-guide-checklist/), and several others.
 We were on the right track to create one place where all guidance would reside, in both languages, and that&#8217;s how the [USAGov Bilingual Style Guide](https://www.usa.gov/style-guide/table-of-contents) was born.